 June 5, 1967 - Senator Jack McGregor presented NHL President Clarence Campbell a certified check for $2 million in Montreal to become an official member of the National Hockey League.

 September 23, 1967 - The Penguins defeat the Philadelphia Flyers, 7-3, at the Brantford Civic Center in Brantford, Ontario in Pittsburgh's first National Hockey League pre-season game.
 Paul Andrea scored the game's first and franchise's first goal - unassisted - at 9:00 of the first period.

-October 11, 1967 - The first game in franchise history is played at the Civic Arena vs. Montreal with 9,307 fans in attendance.
+October 11, 1967 - The first regular season game in franchise history is played at the Civic Arena vs. Montreal with 9,307 fans in attendance.
 Montreal won the game, 2-1, with Jean Beliveau scoring his 400th career goal.
-Andy Bathgate scored the first goal in franchise history.
+Andy Bathgate scored the first regular season goal in franchise history.

 October 13, 1967 - The Penguins record their first victory in franchise history and first road win as they defeat St. Louis, 3-1, at St. Louis Arena.

 October 18, 1967 - Andy Bathgate records the first hat-trick in franchise history in a 3-3 tie vs. Minnesota at the Civic Arena.

 October 21, 1967 - The Penguins become the first expansion team to defeat an "Original Six" team and record their first home win in a 4-2 victory over the Chicago Blackhawks.

 November 4, 1967 - Les Binkley makes 31 saves in Pittsburgh's first shutout, 1-0, at Oakland.